trey/treypiepmeier/src/words/bernard-and-dorothy.md

 tags: gratitude
 ---

-{% include components/img name: 'bernard-and-dorothy' alt: 'Bernard and Dorothy' %}
+{% include components/img name: 'bernard-and-dorothy.jpg' alt: 'Bernard and Dorothy' %}

 I woke up this morning with the noise of thumping music outside.
 I picked up my [Polaroid 100][p100] and walked over to see what was going on.
 It was the [Color Vibe 5k][colorvibe].
 It seemed more like a rave.